I-blueHand-I/250Kb-s/README.md

 # Exhibition

-This project has been exposed at the Elia Galery in Paris on the 5 and 6 of june 2021.
+This project has been exposed at the Elia Art Galery in Paris on the 5 and 6 of june 2021.
 More than 150 games were played.
 150 drawings were drawn and each are different.

 ![montage](https://user-images.githubusercontent.com/91726252/142758852-cce523d6-ded7-42f9-a174-6e011c8072bd.png)